mindspore-ai/docs/docs/mindspore/programming_guide/source_en/auto_parallel.md

 ## Overview

-In deep learning, as the number of datasets and parameters increases, the time and hardware resources required for training increase, and finally become a bottleneck to the training.
+In deep learning, as the number of datasets and parameters increases, the time and hardware resources required for training increase, and it finally become a bottleneck to the training.
 Parallel distributed training can reduce the requirements on hardware such as memory and computing performance and is an important optimization method for training.

 MindSpore provides the parallel distributed training function and supports multiple parallel modes, including data parallel and automatic parallel.

 ## Parallel Distributed Training Configuration

 The parallel distributed training configuration of MindSpore is managed by `auto_parallel_context` in a centralized manner.
-You can customize the configuration based on the actual situation.
+You can customize the configuration based on the actual situation and your own requirements.
 These configurations can be classified into three types:

 - General configuration: takes effect on both data parallel and automatic parallel, for example, `device_num` and `global_rank` etc.
 - Automatic parallel configuration: takes effect only in automatic parallel mode, for example, `gradient_fp32_sync` etc.